khushimehra-bits/ODT2026-ProjectManagementTemplate/README.md

 2. **Start:** [The player takes the phone contected to the system via Bluetooth using the app.]
 3. **First Action:** [They press a button on the app to select and trigger a specific pin.]
 4. **Main Interaction:** [The player continues selecting different pins through the app, experimenting with timing and choice to release coins into the bucket.]
 5. **System Response:** [Each input triggers a servo that pulls a pin, releasing a coin.
-The load sensor detects the coin drop, and NeoPixel lights respond with dynamic color feedback.]
+The ultrasonic sensor detects the coin drop, and NeoPixel lights respond with dynamic color feedback.]
 6. **Win / Lose / End Condition:** [A round ends after a fixed number of attempts or time.
 Success can be defined by the number of coins collected or achieving a target weight.]
 7. **Reset:** [Pins are manually reset to their original positions, the bucket is emptied and weight reset, and the system is ready for the next player.]